jsdelivr/jsdelivr/README.md

 This includes dynamic endpoints such as `/npm/`, `/gh/` and `/combine/`.
 When a file is first accessed it gets permanently stored in a reliable file system.
 This means that even if a npm package gets deleted, or an existing file gets removed by a developer, jsDelivr will  continue to serve the stored copy for ever, without breaking any websites or causing any issues.

 On top of that we also do version-fallback.
-This means that if a file used in version 1.0.1 is no longer available in 1.0.2 and a user requests the non-existant file we will fallback to the previous 1.0.1 version and serve it instead of failing with 404 error.
+This means that if a file used in version 1.0.1 is no longer available in 1.0.2 and a user requests the non-existent file we will fallback to the previous 1.0.1 version and serve it instead of failing with 404 error.

 Multi-CDN